Our Attorney Helps Families Pursue Wrongful Death Claims

 - Medical treatment costs incurred by the deceased victim as a result of their injury prior to their death

-- Fees pertaining to settling decedent’s estate
+- Fees pertaining to settling the decedent’s estate

 - Loss of income and financial support